akka/akka-management/docs/src/main/paradox/discovery.md

           protocol: TCP
 ```

+### Role-Based Access Control

-If your Kubernetes cluster has [Role-Based Access Control](https://kubernetes.io/docs/admin/authorization/rbac/) enabled,
+If your Kubernetes cluster has [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/admin/authorization/rbac/)
-you'll also have to grant the Service Account that your pods run under access to list pods.
-The following configuration
+enabled, you'll also have to grant the Service Account that your pods run under access to list pods.
+The following
-can be used as a starting point.
-It creates a `Role`, `pod-reader`, which grants access to query pod information.
-It
+configuration can be used as a starting point.
+It creates a `Role`, `pod-reader`, which grants access to query pod
-then binds the default Service Account to the `Role` by creating a `RoleBinding`.
+information.
+It then binds the default Service Account to the `Role` by creating a `RoleBinding`.
 Adjust as necessary.

 ```yaml
 ---
 #
 # Create a role, `pod-reader`, that can list pods and